 Active Time represents the time your Workstation compute instance is powered on and you are being charged for hardware compute.
 Suspended Time represents the time your Workstation compute instance is powered down and you are not being charged for hardware compute during this time.

-In the logs, you will be able to view detailed status changes, including the current A core processor, also known as a central processing unit (C...
+In the logs, you will be able to view detailed status changes, including the current an individual processing unit within a multicore processor o...
 More hour summaries.

 There is no limit on the number of autosuspends and we will automatically add +4h to your defined time limit upon each autosuspend limit being hit.
 This limit can be modified at any time.

-Users who are given shared access to a Workstation will not be able to Suspend/Restart the Workstation.
+Users who are given shared access to a Workstation will not be able to Suspend/Resume the Workstation.
 This is a guardrail to give full control to the primary owner.

 What are the benefits of Workstation Suspension?